actions/runner/docs/design/proxy.md

       OSX: OSX Keychain
       Linux: Encrypted with symmetric key based on machine id
     ```
-    **NOTE: The Windows Crednetial Store will cause a limitation for configuring agent as Windows service**
-    Since we store your proxy credential into `Windows Credential Store` and the `Windows Credential Store` is per user, when you configure the agent as Windows service, you need run the configuration as the same user as the service is going to run as.
-    Ex, in order to configure the agent service run as `mydomain\buildadmin`, you need either login the box as `mydomain\buildadmin` and run `config.cmd` or login the box as someone else but use `Run as different user` option when you run `config.cmd` to run as `mydomain\buildadmin`

   - Create a `.proxybypass` file under agent root to specify proxy bypass Url's Regex (ECMAScript syntax).
     Ex: